Asit0007/Content-based-image-retrieval-system/README.md

 <br/>

-This repo is the backend of content based image retieval sustem which is nothing but an image search engine.
+This repo is the backend of content based image retieval system which is nothing but an image search engine.

 <br/>